Palmer Report

-The Palmer Report is an American liberal fake news website, founded in 2016 by Bill Palmer.
-It is known for making unsubstantiated or false claims, producing hyperpartisan content, and publishing conspiracy theories, especially on matters relating to Donald Trump and Russia.
+The Palmer Report is an American liberal conspiracy theory and fake news website, founded in 2016 by Bill Palmer.

+The site is known for making unsubstantiated or false claims, producing hyperpartisan content, and publishing conspiracy theories, especially on matters relating to Donald Trump and Russia.
 Fact-checkers have debunked numerous Palmer Report stories, and organizations including the Columbia Journalism Review and the German Marshall Fund have listed the site among false content producers or biased websites.

 History

 Bill Palmer worked as an elementary school teacher before beginning a series of online publications.
 His earlier endeavors primarily discussed music and technology.
 In 2013, he launched a publication titled The Stabley Times under a pseudonym.
 Like his previous websites, the site covered music and technology, but it also added coverage of political and sports-related topics.
 Palmer subsequently founded a politics-focused site called Daily News Bin.
 A hyperpartisan left-wing website, Daily News Bin was described by Snopes editor Brooke Binkowski as "a pro-Hillary Clinton 'news site' designed to 'counter misinformation'".
 Daily News Bin promoted fake and sensationalized pro-Clinton narratives, according to The New York Observer.

 A 2017 study by the Berkman Klein Center for Internet & Society at Harvard University identified Daily News Bin as part of a set of "newer highly partisan sites farther left on the spectrum" than "the mainstays of liberal media" such as the Huffington Post, Vox, and Slate.
 Also in 2017, Aaron Blake wrote in the Washington Post that misinformation from the Daily News Bin was comparable to that of InfoWars or The Gateway Pundit during the 2016 United States presidential election.
-Daily News Bin routinely published unsourced claims about the election, including falsehoods on Bernie Sanders and voting machines in Wisconsin.
+Daily News Bin published falsehoods on Bernie Sanders and voting machines in Wisconsin.
 Additionally, Daily News Bin falsely claimed that the Podesta emails were fabricated and falsely claimed that a video of a public event funded by Goldman Sachs was one of Clinton's paid speeches to Goldman Sachs.
 Daily News Bin was included in Le Monde's database of unreliable news sites.

 Content

 The Palmer Report is a hyperpartisan liberal fake news political blog.
 It is known for making unsubstantiated or false claims and publishing conspiracy theories, especially on matters relating to Donald Trump and Russia.
-The Palmer Report typically uses anonymous sources and its articles give the impression that Trump is about to go to prison or be deposed.
+The Palmer Report typically uses anonymous Secret Service sources and its articles give the impression that Trump is about to go to prison or be deposed.
 It is regarded as a political propaganda outlet or left-wing disinformation.
 Articles from the Palmer Report were shared almost exclusively by Hillary Clinton supporters during the 2016 presidential election.
 The Palmer Report received five million unique visits per month over the course of 2017.

 Some of the Palmer Report's most widely shared stories include the conspiracy theory that then-House Speaker Paul Ryan and Sen. Majority Leader Mitch McConnell funneled "Russian money" to Trump and that Robert Mueller planned on arresting Donald Trump Jr. for "treason."